 If you already have cats and want to add a dog to your household, there's no question some breeds do better with felines than others.
 While not every dog of a supposedly cat-friendly breed will accept every cat, your odds are better that the animals eventually will get along.
 Some dogs and cats form a strong bond, while others just tolerate the canine or feline sharing the household.
 When it comes to dogs and cats, ignoring each other is just fine.

-With a toy breed, getting along with a cat might not be a matter of choice -- Kitty is bigger than he is.
+With a toy breed, getting along with a cat might not be a matter of choice — your cat may be bigger than they are.
+In general, toy breeds were bred to be companions to humans and be lap dogs.
 Some toy breeds are better with cats than others.
-These include the papillon, Pomeranian, Japanese chin, pug, the English toy spaniel and the Cavalier King Charles spaniel.
+These include the papillon, Pomeranian, Japanese chin, pug, the English toy spaniel, and the Cavalier King Charles spaniel.
 Although most terriers don't do well with cats, the tiny Yorkshire terrier is an exception.

 Although ruled by their noses, beagles make good family pets and usually get along with felines.
-Just make sure your beagle pal can't access Kitty's food.
+Just make sure your beloved beagle can't access your cat's food.
 That's true of any dog, but beagles can discover absolutely ingenious ways to obtain goodies.
 Whether the food is intended for people or cats, beagles are counter-surfers extraordinaire.

-Many spaniels get along well with cats, especially the cocker spaniel.
+Many spaniel breeds get along well with cats, especially the cocker spaniel.
 Although spaniels were bred to hunt, it was for birds, not mammals.
-They also were bred for a good, willing temperament and friendly disposition, which generally extends to felines in the family.
+They also were bred for their good, willing temperament and friendly disposition, which generally extends to felines in the family.

 Two of America's favorite family dogs tend to get along with other four-legged creatures, including cats.
-Of course, they might not be Kitty's favorites in their young, rambunctious years, but that's usually because of sheer retriever energy, not temperament.
+Of course, they might not be your cat's favorites in their young, rambunctious years, but that's usually because of sheer retriever energy, not temperament.